aws-samples/mainframe-data-utilities/README.md

 ## About

+Mainframe Data Utilities is an AWS Sample

-The purpose of this project is to create a series of scripts to handle EBCDIC files migrated from mainframes or AS/400 platforms.
+The purpose of this project is to create a series of Python scripts to handle EBCDIC files migrated from mainframes or AS/400 platforms to AWS or any distributed environment.

+The first release of this toolset consists of two scripts:

-extract-ebcdic-to-ascii.py is the first script/tool of this project.
-It uses a json parameter file to slice a fixed length EBCDIC file and unpack its contents.
+- extract-ebcdic-to-ascii.py is the first script/tool of this project.
+It uses a json parameter file to slice a fixed length EBCDIC file and unpack its contents and write them to an ASCII file.

+- ebcdic is the main library that handles the encoding transformation logic.

 ## Status